 Preparedness is a continuous cycle of planning, organizing, training, equipping, exercising, evaluating, and taking corrective action.
 Training and exercising plans is the cornerstone of preparedness which focuses on readiness to respond to all-hazards incidents and emergencies.

 Response is comprised of the coordination and management of resources (including personnel, equipment, and supplies) utilizing the Incident Command System in an all-hazards approach; and measures taken for life/property/environmental safety.
 The response phase is a reaction to the occurrence of a catastrophic disaster or emergency.

 Recovery consists of those activities that continue beyond the emergency period to restore critical community functions and begin to manage stabilization efforts.
 The recovery phase begins immediately after the threat to human life has subsided.
 The goal of the recovery phase is to bring the affected area back to some degree of normalcy.

 Mitigation is the effort to reduce loss of life and property by lessening the impact of disasters and emergencies.
 Mitigation involves structural and non-structural measures taken to limit the impact of disasters and emergencies.
 Structural mitigation actions change the characteristics of buildings or the environment; examples include flood control projects, raising building elevations, and clearing areas around structures.
 Non-structural mitigation most often entails adopting or changing building codes.

-The City of Dickinson Office of Emergency Management continues to monitor the Coronavirus (COVID-19) and encourages all citizens and businesses to follow the recommended precautions and guidelines to do their part to help stop the spread of this disease.
+The City of Dickinson Office of Emergency Management continues to work internally and with other external entities to monitor local and regional impacts associated with the Coronavirus (COVID-19).
+Our office encourages all citizens and businesses to follow the recommended precautions and guidelines to do their part to help stop the spread of this virus.
 Click here for more information on COVID-19 and steps you can take to help prevent its spread.